TUSSGRAY/UKCemap-exam/replit.md

 ### Backend

 The backend is an Express.js server with TypeScript, exposing a RESTful API.
 Key endpoints manage question fetching, advertisement retrieval, Stripe payment processing (creating intents, verifying payments), access token generation and validation, email subscription for the "100 Days" campaign, and high score management for leaderboards.
-Data is currently stored in-memory using a `MemStorage` class, though an `IStorage` interface is in place for future database integration.
+Data is stored in PostgreSQL database using Drizzle ORM via `@neondatabase/serverless`, with access tokens, email subscriptions, and high scores persisted in the database.

 ### Data Storage

-The current implementation uses in-memory storage for a hardcoded question bank (136 regular questions, 50 scenario case studies with 150 questions total) and static advertisements.
+The application uses PostgreSQL database for persistent storage of access tokens, email subscriptions, and high scores via Drizzle ORM.
+The question bank uses in-memory storage with a hardcoded bank of 136 regular questions and 10 scenario case studies with 5 questions each (50 questions total).
 Questions are designed to test understanding with similar numerical options and specific textbook details.
 Scenario questions cover a wide range of real-world mortgage situations.
-The application is configured for Drizzle ORM with PostgreSQL via `@neondatabase/serverless`, with schema definitions and migration setup ready for a persistent database.

 ### Key Features

-*   **Quiz Modes**: Practice (free, 10 questions, immediate feedback, 2 scenario questions), Full Exam (paid, 100 questions, no feedback until end), Scenario Quiz (paid, 50 scenarios/150 questions, immediate feedback, randomized).
+*   **Quiz Modes**: Practice (free, 10 questions, immediate feedback, 2 scenario questions), Full Exam (paid, 50 questions, no feedback until end), Scenario Quiz (paid, 10 scenarios/50 questions, immediate feedback, randomized).
 All modes have an 80% pass threshold for certificate.
 *   **Payment & Access Control**: Stripe integration with comprehensive security hardening:
     - **Secure Payments**: £0.99 for single modes (exam/scenario), £1.49 for bundle package
     - **Device-Based Access**: Cryptographic UUID tokens stored in `localStorage`, validated server-side